Exploring HoneyBook's New Automations

 • Lead form submitted

-• Session scheduled
+• Session is scheduled

 • Session starts